eevee/eev.ee/content/2011-04-13-status-2011-march-and-april-ahem.markdown

 title: Status, 2011 March...  and April...  ahem
 date: 2011-04-13 18:56:00
-tags: veekun, squiggle, dywypi
+tags: veekun, squiggle, dywypi, status
-category: status
+category: blog

 Just as I sit down to actually blog something, I see the first gigantic spider of the summer on my wall, and have to run away screaming like a little girl.
 The universe doesn't want me to write!
 (Let's pretend every other week for the past six was stalled by _way more_ spiders.)